 In QuickTime Pro, open your movie and, in the file menu, select Export... and in the export drop-down, select Movie to iPod (320 × 240) and click Save.
 QuickTime will create an optimized H.264 video with AAC audio.

 You may want to go pour yourself a cup of tea or take a nap.
 If your file is large, QuickTime's slow conversion process can take several hours.

 If you're an inexperienced user, I recommend using QuickTime Pro or iTunes because they're absolutely foolproof.
 However there are other much faster, more powerful applications for converting your videos.
 Read on!

-Aiseesoft iPod Video Converter supports so comprehensive video formats including converting MPG, MPEG, MPEG2, VOB, MP4, M4V, RM, RMVB, WMV, ASF, MKV, TS, MPV, AVI, 3GP, 3G2, FLV, MOD, TOD to iPod Video MP4, iPod Video H 264.
+Aiseesoft iPhone Video Converter supports so comprehensive video formats including converting MPG, MPEG, MPEG2, VOB, MP4, M4V, RM, RMVB, WMV, ASF, MKV, TS, MPV, AVI, 3GP, 3G2, FLV, MOD, TOD to iPhone/iPod Video MP4, iPhone/iPod Video H 264.
 You can customize your own output video by the settings function.
 For example, if you want a high quality video you can raise the values of Video Biterate, Audio Biterate and Audio Sample Rate, if you want a smaller file you can reduce the value.

 For Mac user, you can choose Aiseesoft iPod Video Converter for Mac.